smarr/PySOM/README.md

 ```

 This repository contains a Python-base implementation of SOM, including
-SOM's standard library and a number of examples.
-Please see the [main project
+SOM's standard library, and a number of benchmarks.
+The [main project
-page][SOMst] for links to other VM implementations.
+page][SOMst] has links to other SOM VM implementations.

-The implementation use either an abstract-syntax-tree or a
+PySOM implementation use either an abstract-syntax-tree or a
 bytecode-based interpreter.
-One can chose between them with the `SOM_INTERP` environment variable.
+One can choose between them with the `SOM_INTERP` environment variable.

  - AST-based interpreter: `SOM_INTERP=AST`
  - bytecode-based interpreter: `SOM_INTERP=BC`

-To checkout the code:
+To check out the code, run:

     git clone https://github.com/SOM-st/PySOM.git

 PySOM's tests can be executed with:

-    $ ./som.sh -cp Smalltalk TestSuite/TestHarness.som
+    ./som.sh -cp Smalltalk TestSuite/TestHarness.som

-A simple Hello World program is executed with:
+A simple Hello World program can be started with:

-    $ ./som.sh -cp Smalltalk Examples/Hello/Hello.som
+    ./som.sh -cp Smalltalk Examples/Hello/Hello.som

 To compile PySOM, a recent PyPy is recommended and the RPython source
 code is required.
 The source distribution of PyPy 7.3 can be used like this: